Festivals with a sight to remember

 Save the hassle of looking for transport during the busy festival and battling with the crowd to purchase food, krathong and lanterns by joining a tour.
-Book a Loy Krathong and Yee Peng tour from Klook with roundtrip transfer, dinner, and other items included for the most convenient experience of the festival!
+Book a Loy Krathong and Yee Peng Lantern Festivals at Horizon Village and Resort with roundtrip transfer, dinner, and other items included for the most convenient experience of the festival!
+2. Bangkok

 Photo Credit: Wikimedia Commons